DanyAdhi/Dchat/README.md

 ## Requirements
 1. Npm (node package manager)
 2. React-native-cli for Windows-Android (from npm)
-3. My Rest API Download or Clone on Download/clone on <a href="https://github.com/DanyAdhi/Simple-Notes-RestAPI-with-NodeJs">here!</a>
+3. Firebase Account
+4. Google Cloud (to make API Maps SDK)

 ## How To Install
 1. Make sure you have downloaded or clone the backend first <a href="https://github.com/DanyAdhi/Simple-Notes-RestAPI-with-NodeJs">here!</a>